bxlab/cmdb-quantbio/resources/syllabi/lab/index.md

   <li><b>Refrain from advocating for, or encouraging, negative behavior</b>.
 And, if someone asks you to stop, then stop.
 Alert an instructor or TA if you notice a dangerous situation, someone in distress, or violations of this code of conduct, no matter how inconsequential it seems.</li>
 </ul>

-<a name="Pandemic"></a>
-<header><h2>The Pandemic</h2></header>

-We know that this is one of the least ideal situations in which to be starting your first year of grad school and taking an intensive coding course.
-Our plan is to be as understanding as possible about grading, attendance, and any issues that come up.
-Please don’t hesitate to reach out to an instructor or TA if you are having issues, and we will do our best to accommodate you however we can.

 <a name="WeeklySchedule"></a>
 <header><h2>Weekly Schedule</h2></header>